Haroldinho/Haroldinho.github.io/_posts/2025-08-06-SwingInvesting.md

 - **Week 2**: Financial statement analysis
   - Income statement basics
+    - Revenue
+    - Expenses
+    - Cost of Good Solds (COGS)
+    - Gross Profit
+    - Operating Income
+    - Income before Taxes
+    - Net Income
+    - Earnings per share (EPS)
+    - EBITDA: Earnings Before Interest Depreciation and Amortization
+    - Horizontal vs. Vertical Analysis
+      - Vertical analysis expresses each item in a financial statement as a percentage of a base figure within that same statement.
+The goal is to understand the relative importancde of each item to a company's performance.
+      - Horizontal analysis compares financial statement items across two or more periods to identify changes over time.
+It helps spot trends in revenue, cost and profitability.
   - Balance sheet fundamentals
   - Cash flow statement importance
   - Key financial ratios and metrics